1988 United States Senate elections: Utah

 Incumbent Orrin Hatch easily won re-election to a third term over Democrat Brian Moss.

 Vermont

 Incumbent Republican Robert Stafford did not run for re-election to another term in the United States Senate.
 Republican candidate Jim Jeffords defeated Democratic candidate Bill Gray to succeed him.

 Virginia

 Former Democratic governor Chuck Robb replaced Republican Senator Paul S. Trible Jr., who opted not to run for re-election.
-Robb beat Republican Maurice A. Dawkins, minister and black activist.
+Robb beat Republican Maurice A. Dawkins, a minister and black activist.

 Washington

-Incumbent Republican Daniel J. Evans decided to retire instead of running for re-election to a full term, after being appointed to the seat in 1983, and won re-election to a partial term that same year.
-Republican former U.S. Senator Slade Gorton, who had just lost a re-election bid in 1986, won the open seat over congressman Mike Lowry.
+Incumbent Republican Daniel J. Evans decided to retire instead of running for re-election to a full term, after being appointed to the seat in 1983, and won election to a partial term that same year.
+Republican former U.S. Senator Slade Gorton, who had just lost a re-election bid in 1986, won the open seat over Congressman Mike Lowry.

 West Virginia

 Incumbent Democrat Robert Byrd won re-election to a sixth term over Republican, State Senator Jay Wolfe.